SMALL PHONE

 With an increase in community-centered and local area sales, businesses can also avoid some of the challenges they face when transporting products long distances.
 It can reduce transportation costs and delays—and product losses related to the latter.

-• Sustainability: In a hydroponic vertical space, water is recycled through the system, so a minimal amount of fresh water is needed once the system is running.
-On average, a greenhouse can use nearly 98 percent less water than traditional growing.
+In a hydroponic vertical space, water is recycled through the system, so a minimal amount of fresh water is needed once the system is running.

-• Year-round crop production: Since the environment is under your control, you can create the optimal climate conditions for plant growth year-round and grow more plants inside per square foot than growing seasonal crops outside in an open field.
+Since the environment is under your control, you create the optimal climate conditions for plant growth year-round and grow more plants inside per square foot compared to growing seasonal crops outside in an open field.

 If you have questions or would like to learn more about our full range of horticultural business insurance services, contact us.
 We’re here to help you keep your crops and assets safe.